Bill Farmer: Career

-Upon moving to Hollywood in 1986, he got a call for an open audition for the Disney character Goofy.
+In 1986, he got a call from his agent about an open audition for the Disney character Goofy.
 When he auditioned for the role, he studied the way the original actor Pinto Colvig performed as Goofy in the classic cartoons.
 He studied the hilarious laugh and the distinctive "gawrsh".
 After auditioning for the role, he inherited the voice of Goofy in January 1987 (and also Pluto in 1990).
 He originated the voice of Horace Horsecollar in Disney's version of The Prince and the Pauper and has played him ever since as well.
 Farmer also performed additional voices on The New Adventures of Mighty Mouse (1987) and Astro Boy (2004).
 In 1987, Farmer had a small part as reporter Justin Ballard-Watkins in the film RoboCop.

-Other significant characters he has played include Sylvester the Cat, Scooby-Doo and Beetlejuice in ABC Family Fun Fair, an annual stage show for disabled children in the 1980s; and Yosemite Sam, Sylvester and Foghorn Leghorn in the film Space Jam (1996).
+Other significant characters he has played include Sylvester the Cat, Scooby-Doo and Beetlejuice in ABC Family Fun Fair, an annual stage show that toured malls in the late 1980s; and Yosemite Sam, Sylvester and Foghorn Leghorn in the film Space Jam (1996).
 He has also done several guest voices, both on TV, including The Grim Adventures of Billy & Mandy and in video games, including the Destroy All Humans! series, Namco's Tales of Symphonia, where he voiced Governor-General Dorr; Detective Date in the SEGA game Yakuza, Captain Wedgewood and Frill Lizard in Ty the Tasmanian Tiger, many voices on EverQuest II, Cletus Samson, Floyd Sanders, Jeff Meyers and Ryan LaRosa in the video game Dead Rising, and Sam and others in the cult classic adventure game Sam & Max Hit the Road.
 Farmer has also played Secret Squirrel on Harvey Birdman, Attorney at Law in both the animated series and its spin-off video game, Stinkie in Casper: A Spirited Beginning and Casper Meets Wendy, Stanley in Beauty and the Beast, male cats in Cats Don't Dance, male ants in A Bug's Life, Male Soldier #1 in The Iron Giant, Man #1 in Toy Story 2, a photographer in Monsters, Inc., Edgar in Brother Bear, Oliver Sansweet's lawyer in The Incredibles, Willie Bear in Horton Hears a Who!, Sam the Bus Driver in The Grinch, Mr. Leghorn in Loonatics Unleashed, and Bugs Bunny and Daffy Duck in Robot Chicken.
 From 2014 to 2016, he played Doc, the leader of the title characters in Disney's animated television series The 7D.
 He also voiced Blackhoof Boar Clan Leader in the 2008 video game Kung Fu Panda.
 Farmer still regularly performs comedy routines at the Laugh Factory.
 He voiced the character Hopediah "Hop Pop" Plantar on Disney's Amphibia from 2019 to 2022.
 In 2020, Farmer hosted the live-action television show It's a Dog's Life with Bill Farmer on Disney+.